Chart Color Schemes

 Educational achievement in Concord West - North Strathfield places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Concord West - North Strathfield is notably higher than broader benchmarks.
-As of 2016, 46.4% of residents aged 15 and above held university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees were the most prevalent at 30.0%, followed by postgraduate qualifications (13.4%) and graduate diplomas (3.0%).
-Vocational pathways accounted for 24.0% of qualifications, with advanced diplomas at 10.8% and certificates at 13.2%.
+Educational attainment in Concord West - North Strathfield is notably high, with 46.4% of residents aged 15 years and over holding university qualifications compared to the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are the most common at 30.0%, followed by postgraduate qualifications (13.4%) and graduate diplomas (3.0%).
+Vocational pathways account for 24.0%, with advanced diplomas at 10.8% and certificates at 13.2%.
+Educational participation is high, with 31.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education